JSPM

 • find the process by given name or name pattern

-We have covered the difference of main OS platform, including Mac OSX, Linux, Windows and Android (with Termux).
+We have covered the difference of main OS platform, including macOS, Linux, Windows and Android (with Termux).

 CLI